- Undergraduate Students

 - Heythrop also houses The Lion newspaper, which was started in 2010 to provide the students of Heythrop with an independent source of information about the college as well as providing a platform for discussion and debate.
-The Lion is a founding newspaper of the London Student Journalism Support Network, which won the NUS 'Best Student Media' Award in 2011.
+The Lion is a founding member of the award-winning London Student Journalism Support Network.

 - All Heythrop students are also members of the University of London Union (ULU), situated next to Senate House in Bloomsbury.
 This provides students with a wider net of social and extra-curricular activity, a gym and a swimming pool, as well as a student bar and venue for student events.

-- Heythrop students are welcome to join the student societies of all the other colleges of the University of London, as well as our Kensington neighbours Imperial College.
+- All Heythrop Students' Union societies are free to join.
+Heythrop students are also welcome to join the student societies of all the other colleges of the University of London, as well as our Kensington neighbours Imperial College.

 - Students can support their studies by easily finding part-time work.
-Jobs in retail and waiting tables are in abundance in the many shops, cafés and restaurants along High Street Kensington, or a very short journey away at Westfield shopping centre or Oxford Street.
+Jobs in retail and services industries are in abundance in the many shops, cafés, pubs and restaurants along High Street Kensington, or a very short journey away at Westfield shopping centre or Oxford Street.

 - London is a very easy place to find part-time work, most commercial businesses have a very high turnover of staff so will be happy to employ you in the knowledge that you’ll only be around for a relatively short amount of time.
 Also, if you get (or already have) a job with a national chain you can often transfer between your home and term-time locations relatively easily, and London is the home of most national retail chains’ flagship stores.

 - Students are offered careers guidance with a weekly session from a member of the University of London careers service.

 Level of study

 - Full Time 52%